FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_largeEnterpriseClustering/t_st_largeEnterpriseCluster/t_st_add_server_to_cluster.md

         <unicast-listener>
                   <address>IPv6-address</address>

-1. Make sure that the Administration Tool service and the Transaction Manager server are not running on the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server that you are adding to the cluster.
+1. Make sure that the Administration Tool service and the Transaction Manager server are not running on the {{< SecureTransport/componentshortname >}} Server that you are adding to the cluster.

 2. Select **Operations > Cluster Management**.
     The *Cluster Management* page is displayed.

-3. Type either the IP address or the FQDN of the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server to add to the cluster in the **Server Address** field in the **Servers** table.
+3. Type either the IP address or the FQDN of the {{< SecureTransport/componentshortname >}} Server to add to the cluster in the **Server Address** field in the **Servers** table.

 4. Click **Add Server**.